444A49/minifindings/README.md

 `config.mode_sport_cfg.vert_vel_up_0 4` # Maximum upward speed

 You have to be very careful with these values because you can easily crash it when landing it, if you don't let the mini slow down first.
 The normal sport mode makes it descend really slow; switching the values to -7 won't prevent it from smashing the ground.
 If you think you can handle it, try `-10`.
 It can reach 40 km/h while going down.
 It's scary.

+#### Minimum hovering distance

+`min_height_user` # Sets the minimum hovering distance to a few centimeters.
+Hovering might be unstable on non-well lit areas.
+Must be issued with `--alt`.
+Credit to Bob Maker @ dji-rev.

 To set a param, issue the following command: